Ultra Bike France® — brand identity and art direction hero

 From niche sport to adventure platform

 The repositioning started with one conviction: UBF should feel less like a race and more like an adventure to live and tell.
-We kept the sporting DNA but wrapped it in a narrative that speaks to anyone who has ever wondered what 500 kilometres on a bike through the mountains of France actually feels like.
+Sporting DNA kept, narrative added.

 [01 — brand strategy]